These are the best gay islands in Thailand to check out with everything you need to know to have a fantastic Thai gaycation!

 Side note: ‘koh' means “island” in Thai, so most islands will have Koh or Ko written before its name.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥

 Gay tour of Thailand

 Discover how Thailand earned its moniker ‘The Land of Smiles' on this awesome gay tour with Out Adventures.
-The boys over at OA run four annual departures through the country with stops in Bangkok, Chiang Mai, Krabi and Phuket.
-Their April departure even aligns with the country's famous Songkran water festival.
-As the old circuit ditty goes, LET'S GET SOAKING WET!
+The boys over at OA run four annual departures through the country with stops in Bangkok, Chiang Mai, Krabi, and Phuket.
+It's a fantastic way for first-timers to Thailand to get a thorough flavor of this incredible country with a fabulous bunch of squirrel friends to hand.

 1. Koh Phuket